Thank you for your enquiry, one of our team will be in touch soon.

 Patches of damp around your windows usually indicates a gap between the wall and your window frame.
 Seal any gaps using a frame sealant.
 Also, check to see your exterior windows have an unobstructed drip groove which purpose is to prevent water flowing under the window and through the wall.

 If you are still having a penetrating damp problem despite trying the above DIY tips, then contact Wise Property Care today and arrange a penetrating damp survey for your property.
-Call our expert team on 0800 65 22 678 or, if you would prefer, click on the button below to request a survey online.
+Call our expert team on 0800 65 22 678 or, if you would prefer, click on the button below to ask our experts a question online.

 WHY CHOOSE WISE PROPERTY CARE